 Distance from Las Vegas: 120 miles

-Death Valley is one of the most enigmatic places in the American Southwest, and one of the most popular national parks near Las Vegas, particularly with international travelers.
+Death Valley is one of the most enigmatic places in the American Southwest, and one of the most popular national parks near Las Vegas.
 Besides being the hottest and driest place in North America, it is also home to many beautiful landscapes, hiking trails, and amazing dark skies.

 While it can be really hot in summer and even early fall, Death Valley is a perfect destination during winter months.

-From December through early March temperatures hover between the high 50s and low 70s degrees Fahrenheit.
-While it’s a popular day trip from Las Vegas among many travelers, I recommend spending more than just a day in Death Valley.
+From December through early March temperatures stay between the high 50s and low 70s degrees Fahrenheit.
+While it’s a popular day trip from Las Vegas among many travelers, spend more than a day in Death Valley, because there’s so much to do here!

-If you only have a day, and want to make the most out of your time, consider a guided tour of Death Valley from Las Vegas.
+If time is short, book a guided tour of Death Valley from Las Vegas.

 Best Tours of Death Valley from Las Vegas

-Visiting Death Valley on a day tour from Las Vegas is a popular option, as it doesn’t require a car rental and allows you to tour the park with a licensed guide who can tell you about all major points of interest in Death Valley.
+Visiting Death Valley on a day tour from Las Vegas is a popular option, as it doesn’t require a car rental and allows you to tour the park with a licensed guide who can tell you about all major attractions in Death Valley.

 Death Valley is the largest national park in the lower 48 states, and its overlooks, hikes, and points of interest are very spread out, so you will have to do a lot of driving.

-It’s a bit tough to visit all of the cool spots of Death Valley if you have a limited time, however, if you plan your trip right, you can still do it!
+It’s a bit tough to visit all of the cool spots of Death Valley if you don’t have a lot of time, but if you plan your trip right, you can still do it!

-And my guide to 10 most incredible places to visit in Death Valley can help you in your planning process.
+My guide to 10 most incredible places to visit in Death Valley will help you in your planning process.

 2. Grand Canyon National Park